tohyuting/tp/docs/DeveloperGuide.md

     Steps 1b1-1b2 are repeated until the command provided by the user adheres to the correct format. <br>
     Use case resumes from step 2.

 * 1c.
-The product exists in the supplier but neither the quantity nor the tags was supplied in the command
+The product exists in the supplier but neither the quantity nor the tags was supplied in the command.
   * 1c1.
 CLI-nic shows an error message and informs the user that either the tags or quantity (or both) has to be supplied.
   * 1c2.
 User enters a new command.

     Steps 1c1-1c2 are repeated until the command provided by the user has either a quantity or tags specified for the product. <br>
     Use case resumes from step 2.

 * 1d.
-The product name, quantity, or tags are invalid
+The product name, quantity, or tags are invalid.
   * 1d1.
 CLI-nic shows an error message informing the user of the constraints that the fields supplied must adhere to.
   * 1d2.
 User enters a new command.